jonpub/science_rcn/README.md

 # HOWTO

-This version of vicariousinc/science_rcn is a fork from frkhit/science_rcn Tested on RPi4 running Raspbian GNU/Linux 10 (buster)
+This version of vicariousinc/science_rcn is a fork from frkhit/science_rcn

-Suggest setup using:
+Tested on RPi4 running Raspbian GNU/Linux 10 (buster)

+To install:
 ```
 source setup.sh
 ```

-Then running the examples.
-Reminder: exit the virtualenv with `deactivate`
+Then run the examples.

 ---